JElchison/location-based-scavenger-hunt/README.md

 Some questions require a correct text answer.
 Others require a user to be in the "right" location.
 Other questions have both constraints.

 When the last question is correctly answered, the game is over ... maybe.

-### Spoiler

-Below contains an actual game spoiler.

-The game is rigged to always have the Grinch win.
-He will gain points steadily with passing time (that's why the game needs to know the estimated UTC time when the game will be over).
-Also, he gains points with all incorrect answers.
-Even if a single user answers all questions correctly, he/she will still have less points than the Grinch at the estimated game-end time.

-For a human to win, someone must play the martyr and donate points to the Grinch.
-Doing so will actually remove points from the Grinch, causing the next human in line to win.
+For more details, see the [Spoiler](https://github.com/JElchison/location-based-scavenger-hunt/wiki/Spoiler) wiki page.

 ## Admin Interface